Sean Strickland

-Sean Thomas Strickland (born February 27, 1991) is an American mixed martial artist who currently competes in the middleweight division of the Ultimate Fighting Championship (UFC).
-A professional competitor since 2008, he is the former King of the Cage Middleweight Champion.
-As of July 4, 2022, he is #7 in the UFC middleweight rankings.
+Sean Thomas Strickland (born February 27, 1991) is an American professional mixed martial artist.
+He currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Middleweight Champion.
+A professional since 2008, he is a former Middleweight Champion of the King of the Cage.
+As of August 19, 2025, he is #3 in the UFC middleweight rankings.